kubeflow/community/proposals/939-oci-infrastructure-management/README.md

    Following approval, the team provisions the resources strictly via Terraform and deploys the standard Kubeflow Community Distribution.
 Access is then granted to the PoC by merging the appropriate RBAC changes into the GitOps repository.
+The issue's `infra/needs-allocation` label is replaced with `infra/allocated` plus the timeline label matching the approved lease (e.g., `infra/timeline-90d`).
 4. **Lifecycle, Leases & Cleanup:**
    To maintain visibility, all resources operate on a strict lease methodology.
    Provisioned resources are tagged within Terraform with the GitHub Issue number, owner, and lease expiration date.
 5. **Alerting:**
    Automated methodologies will be put in place to alert the management team and KSC on long-running clusters.
+As the lease progresses, the issue's timeline label is downgraded (`infra/timeline-120d` → `-90d` → `-60d` → `-30d` → `-expired`) with a reminder comment mentioning the PoC at each transition.
 6. **Auditing & Renewal:**
    Before a lease expires, the PoC is alerted and must actively renew access.
    This triggers a brief audit to verify who currently has access and whether